 sauteed with morels.

 Michigan calls itself the morel state.
-Mushroom Festival in Mesick, near Cadillac, is May 10-12 and offers mushroom contests as well as a carnival, flea market, games and a noon Saturday parade.
+Mushroom Festival in Mesick, near Cadillac, offers mushroom contests as well as a carnival, flea market, games and a noon Saturday parade.

-In Boyne City, MorelFest is May 16-19.
-This town near Lake Michigan offers a guided mushroom hunt, a mushroom competition with prizes, a morel seminar, cooking demonstrations and The Taste of Morels put on by local restaurants.
+Near Lake Michigan, MorelFest in Boyne City includes a guided mushroom hunt, a mushroom competition with prizes, a morel seminar, cooking demonstrations and The Taste of Morels put on by local restaurants.

-In Muscoda, Wis., Morel Mushroom Festival is May 18-19.
-This village in southwest Wisconsin (pronounced MUSS-co-day), up the Wisconsin River from Prairie du Chien, sells thousands of pounds of them in May.
+Pickers sell thousands of pounds at Morel Mushroom Festival in Muscoda, Wis.
+This village in southwest Wisconsin (pronounced MUSS-co-day) is up the Wisconsin River from Prairie du Chien.

 The Minnesota Mycological Society devotes spring meetings to morels.
 They're

 at Hodson Hall on the University of Minnesota St. Paul campus, and beginners are welcome.

 For other clubs, check the North American Mycological Association.
 Facebook pages also are a good source of updated information.

 Get our weekly stories, tips and updates delivered a day early directly to your Inbox.
 Wondering what you'll get?
 Take a look at our newsletter archive.